philrz/zed-datasource/README.md

 query assembled by the plugin and sent to the Zed lake API based on the current panel settings.
 We can see that the `$__interval` variable was replaced with a duration string.
-If you zoom in/out to change the current time range for the plot and recheck the Query Inspector, you'l see this value change.
+If you zoom in/out to change the current time range for the plot and recheck the Query Inspector, you'll see this value change.

 ![Query inspector](src/img/query-inspector.png)